danielabar/meblog/src/markdown/the-code-adjacent-power-of-ai.md

 If you've ever filed an SR&ED claim, you know the pain: go back through months of git history — sometimes even the reflog for aborted experiments — to find evidence of repeated attempts to solve problems that couldn't be easily answered by existing knowledge.
 Then map those struggles onto the government's specific questions.

 I used an AI assistant for our most recent claim in two phases.
 First, I had Claude help me understand what SR&ED eligibility actually looks like from an accountant's perspective — what questions they'd ask, what red flags disqualify work, and what green flags suggest eligibility.
 It produced a structured questionnaire covering each of these dimensions and the critical distinction between eligible experimentation and routine development.
-That alone saved me hours of reading government documentation.
+That alone replaced the usual exercise of sifting through government PDFs trying to figure out what qualifies.

 Then came the real heavy lifting.
 I'd completed a major global search overhaul about eight months earlier and the details had faded.
 The project had two areas that potentially qualified.
 The first was a PostgreSQL full-text search optimization — a widely-used gem's generated SQL became unusable at production scale once we added user-ownership filtering.
 The second was a hybrid architecture pattern for embedding server-rendered Rails views inside a legacy Backbone/Marionette SPA.